Cloud-CV/EvalAI-ngx/README.md

 - **Easy Hosting**: Hosting a challenge is streamlined.
 One can create the challenge on EvalAI using the intuitive UI (work-in-progress) or using zip configuration file.

 - **Centralized Leaderboard**: Challenge Organizers whether host their challenge on EvalAI or forked version of EvalAI, they can send the results to main EvalAI server.
 This helps to build a centralized platform to keep track of different challenges.

-## Goal

-Our ultimate goal is to build a centralized platform to host, participate and collaborate in AI challenges organized around the globe and we hope to help in benchmarking progress in AI.

 ## Features